YDK18/Manipulator-H_Gazebo_and_RealHardware/README.md

-# Start Manipulator-H  in gazebo.
+# Execute Manipulator-H  in gazebo.

 ### I. Repository instruction
 This repository is for manipulator-h (from robotis).